Len Dawson: College career

-During the recruiting process, Dawson had to choose between Ohio State University in Columbus and Purdue University in Indiana.
+During the recruiting process, Dawson had to choose between the Ohio State University in Columbus and Purdue University in Indiana.
 While he was reluctant to take over Woody Hayes' split-T offense with the Buckeyes, the true reason he selected Purdue stemmed from the rapport he had established with assistant coach Hank Stram, beginning a friendship that would last for more than a half-century.

 As a sophomore in 1954, Dawson's first as the Boilermakers' quarterback, he was the NCAA's leader in pass efficiency, while also playing defense and serving as the team's kicker.
-Behind a strong offensive line, he threw four touchdown passes in a 31–0 victory over Missouri, then later engineered a huge upset of Notre Dame, which had entered the contest on a 13-game winning streak.
+He threw four touchdown passes in a 31–0 victory over Missouri, and later engineered a huge upset of Notre Dame, which had entered the contest on a 13-game winning streak.

 During three seasons (1954–1956) with the Boilermakers, Dawson threw for 3,325 yards and 29 touchdowns, leading the Big Ten Conference in that category during each year.
-He was named All-American (3rd Team) during the 1956 season.
-He was an All-Big Ten Quarterback during the 1955 and 1956 seasons.
+He was named third-team All-American in 1956.
+He was an All-Big Ten quarterback during the 1955 and 1956 seasons.

 While at Purdue, Dawson was initiated into the Alpha Tau Omega fraternity.

 Professional career

 Pittsburgh Steelers

-Dawson was the fifth overall selection in the 1957 NFL Draft, taken by the Pittsburgh Steelers, but he was unable to make an impact.
+Dawson was the fifth overall selection in the 1957 NFL draft, taken by the Pittsburgh Steelers, but he was unable to make an impact.
 Following his rookie season in 1957, his status became more tenuous when the Steelers acquired future Hall of Famer Bobby Layne early in the 1958 season.